Types of Ceramic Treatments and how to Choose

 Ceramic treatment involves restoring parts of teeth that have been drilled due to cavities with ceramic (porcelain) fillings or crowns.
 Compared to metals or plastics used in conventional insurance treatments, it offers the following advantages.

-• High Durability: Ceramic is a very hard and durable material.
-With proper care, it can be used for a long time.
+- High Durability: Ceramic is an extremely hard and durable material.
+Therefore, with proper care, it can be used for a long period of time.

 Due to these benefits, “Ceramic Cosmetic Dentistry” is not only effective for aesthetic beauty but also for maintaining oral health in the long term.